percona/pmm-doc/docs/quickstart.md

 # Quickstart Guide

-This guide covers how you can quickly get started using PMM.
-This is applicable to Docker compatible Linux based systems.
+This guide helps you quickly get started with PMM using Docker-compatible Linux-based systems.

 ## Prerequisites